cms-analysis/CombineHarvester/VH2017/input/VHbbInstructions.md

 Now make the plot:

-`./scripts/plotCCC.py -i MultiDimFit_ccc.json -o cccPlot`
+`python scripts/plotCCC.py -i MultiDimFit_ccc.json -o cccPlot`

 ### S-over-B ordered plot
-**Note: this is currently set up to replicate the HIG-16-044 plot.
-These instructions may be subject to change.**
-**Note: at the moment this is set up for 2017 only.
-Can adapt as needed**
+**Note: at the moment this is set up for HIG-16-044 and 2017 only.
+Can adapt as needed - to run with re-loaded 2016 the category names in prepareSoverBordered will need to be adapted**

 As inputs we will need the orignal combined datacard, the original combined workspace and the RooFit result obtained when running FitDiagnostics.
 For 2016+2017 for now we use the contents of a fresh 2017 cmb directory + HIG16044 (from the shapes directory).
 Put the results in a combined directory output/cmb-sbordered/